School of Social Work

 This course is a comprehensive review of the values and ethical dimensions of social work practice.

-Prerequisite(s): (SWRK 5819 with a grade of B or higher or SLU MSW Foundation Integrative with a minimum score of S); (SWRK 5725 with a grade of B or higher or SLU MSW Human Behavior with a minimum score of S); (SWRK 5750 with a grade of B or higher or SLU MSW Practice Individuals with a minimum score of S); (SWRK 5702 with a grade of B or higher or SLU MSW Social Policy with a minimum score of S); (SWRK 5751 with a grade of B or higher or SLU MSW Practice Communities with a minimum score of S); (SWRK 5841 with a grade of S or higher or SLU MSW Foundation Practicum with a minimum score of S)
+Prerequisite(s): (SWRK 5819 with a grade of B or higher or SLU MSW Foundation Integrative with a minimum score of S); (SWRK 5725 with a grade of B or higher or SLU MSW Human Behavior with a minimum score of S); (SWRK 5750 with a grade of B or higher or SLU MSW Practice Individuals with a minimum score of S); (SWRK 5702 with a grade of B or higher or SLU MSW Social Policy with a minimum score of S); (SWRK 5751 with a grade of B or higher or SLU MSW Practice Communities with a minimum score of S); SWRK 5841 with a grade of B or higher

 Attributes: MPH-Public Health Practice, Social Work PhD Elective